harness/developer-hub/docs/cloud-cost-management/2-use-cloud-cost-management/1-optimize-cloud-costs-with-intelligent-cloud-auto-stopping-rules/3-create-auto-stopping-rules/autostopping-dashboard.md

 ### Start the Instances from the Dashboard

-You can start an instance from the Summary of Rules Page or from the details page of a selected rule.
+You can start an instance from the Summary of Rules Page or from the Details page of a selected rule.

 #### From the Summary of Rules Page